download and unpackage the most recent distribution: $ wget "https://github.com/locationtech/geomesa/releases/download/geomesa_2.11-$VERSION/geomesa-lambda_2.11-$VERSION-bin.tar.gz" $ tar xvf geomesa-lambda_2.11-$VERSION-bin.tar.gz $ cd geomesa-lambda_2.11-$VERSION $ ls bin/ conf/ dist/ docs/ exampl

 Tomcat for changes to take place.

-To install the GeoMesa Lambda data store as a GeoServer plugin, unpack the contents of the
+To install the GeoMesa data store, extract the contents of the

 geomesa-lambda-gs-plugin_2.11-$VERSION-install.tar.gz file in